-The mineralogical composition is determined by X-ray diffraction.
-The XRD data were collected with Philips PW 3710 X-ray diffractometer with Bragg-Brentano geometry using Ni-filtered Cu K α radiation, operating with the voltage of 30 kV and emission current of 20 mA.
+The mineralogical composition was determined by X-ray diffraction.
+The XRD data were collected with Philips PW 3710 X-ray diffractometer Bragg-Brentano geometry using Ni-filtered Cu Ka radiation, operating with the voltage of 30 kV and emission current of 20 mA.
 The step-scan covered the angular range 2-60° (2 θ) in steps of 2 θ = 0.02°.